arunbungalowil/calculatorApp/README.md

 ## Calculator App
-This project is a simple calculator web application built using HTML, CSS, and JavaScript.
+This project is a simple calculator web application built using HTML, CSS, and JavaScript hosted in netlify.com ( sim-calc.netlify.app).

 ### Features
 - Addition, subtraction, multiplication, and division operations.